-A person can identify inflammatory acne by its very red, irritated appearance.
+A person can identify inflammatory acne by its discolored, irritated appearance.
 It can also be painful.

 8. Talk to a doctor about hormone pills

-However, these pills carry risks, so it is essential to review the benefits and side effects before making a decision.
+However, these pills carry risks, so it is essential to review the benefits and side effects before deciding.

-Spironolactone, a medication often used to treat high blood pressure, may also help in cases of severe acne.
-However, spironolactone has many possible side effects, so it is best to speak to a doctor.
+Spironolactone, a medication doctors use to treat high blood pressure, may also help in cases of severe female hormonal acne.
+However, spironolactone has many possible side effects, so it is best to speak with a doctor to discuss all options.